-Feeley, DBA, is President and CEO of the Institute for Healthcare Improvement (IHI).
-He previously served as IHI’s Executive Vice President from 2013 to 2015, during which time he had executive-level responsibility for driving IHI’s strategy in five focus areas: Improvement Capability; Person- and Family-Centered Care; Patient Safety; Quality, Cost, and Value; and the Triple Aim.
+Feeley, DBA, joined IHI as Executive Vice President in September 2013 and served as President and CEO from January 2016 until July 2020.
+As IHI’s Executive Vice President, he had executive-level responsibility for driving IHI’s strategy in five focus areas: Improvement Capability; Person- and Family-Centered Care; Patient Safety; Quality, Cost, and Value; and the Triple Aim.
 Prior to joining IHI in 2013, he served as Director General for Health and Social Care in the Scottish Government and Chief Executive of the National Health Service (NHS) in Scotland.
 In that role, he was the principal advisor to the Scottish Government on health and health care policy and on public service improvement.
 He also provided leadership to NHS Scotland’s 140,000 staff in their delivery of highquality health and health care.
 In 2013, Mr. Feeley was made a Companion of the Order of the Bath by Her Majesty, Queen Elizabeth II, in recognition of his services to health and health care.

 Kate Hilton, JD, MTS, is a founding director and senior consultant at ReThink Health, where she teaches organizing and leadership skills to quality improvers in a five-year project with the Centers for Medicare & Medicaid Services.
 Ms. Hilton is lead faculty of the Institute for Healthcare Improvement's (IHI's) online program, Leadership & Organizing for Change and a faculty advisor to the IHI Open School.
 She also serves as engagement advisor to the 100 Million Healthier Lives implementation team and as faculty in SCALE and the Age-Friendly Health Systems effort.
 In addition, Ms. Hilton is faculty in the Leaders for Health Equity Fellowship at George Washington University, and in the Rockefeller Leadership Fellows and Management and Leadership Development Programs of Dartmouth College.
 Ms. Hilton is a principal in Practice for the Leading Change Network at Harvard University, where she works with Marshall Ganz to design curricula, lead trainings, teach courses, write articles, and coach teams in leadership and organizing.
 She has coached and led trainings to improve health care quality and lower costs in the U.S. and abroad.